How to Open a Business Checking Account Online with No ChexSystems

 How to Recover From a Negative ChexSystems Report

-If you’re denied credit due to a poor personal credit history, your first step should be to review your credit report.
+If you’re denied credit due to a bad credit history, your first step should be to review your credit report.
 The same advice goes for your banking history.
-You can’t dispute items on your ChexSystems report as you could with an inaccurate credit report entry, but you can request that financial institutions make those corrections.
+You can dispute items on your ChexSystems report as you would with an inaccurate credit report entry, and request that a financial institution correct them.

-You can get one free copy of your ChexSystems Consumer Disclosure Report each year.
-If you’ve been denied an account, you can request a free copy even if this will be your second report this year.
+You can get one free copy of your ChexSystems report each year.
+If you’ve been denied a bank account, you can request a free copy.

 Request Financial Institutions to Update Their Entries

 Financial institutions can withdraw negative information at any time.
-If you see something on your report that’s incorrect, reach out to the lender and ask that they make the correction.
+If you find any errors on your ChexSystems report, reach out to the bank and ask that they make the correction.
 If you can’t gain traction from that angle, you can go directly to ChexSystems to get it corrected.

 Dispute Incorrect Entries